JohnnyLdeAlba/ecco-lib/README.md

 A graphics extraction library for the Ecco the Dolphin series.

+# Requirements

+The below libraries are only necessary for displaying and outputting images to PNG files.

+- Direct2D (d2d1.lib)
+- Windows Imaging Component (windowscodecs.lib)

 # Supported Games

 - Ecco the Dolphin - Palettes, Tiles, Blocks, Sprites, Stage Sprites and Level Maps